witnet/documentation/smart-contracts/witnet-randomness-oracle/randomness-requests.md

   {% endhint %}

   {% hint style="error" %}
-  Please, be aware that if _witnessing parameters_ are not properly set, your request could either take a little longer to be solved, or worse, get reverted by the Witnet side-chain.
-For instance, if *witnessing fees* were set too low, there would be a high chance to get an `"InsufficientCommits"` error message as a result to your data request.
+  Be aware that if _witnessing parameters_ are not properly set, your request could either take a little longer to resolve or get reverted by the Witnet side-chain.
+For instance, if *witnessing fees* were set too low, there would be a high chance of getting an `"InsufficientCommits"` error message as a result to your data request.
   {% endhint %}

 **2.** As a second approach, if you expect to repeatedly request for randomness during an undetermined period of time, you may opt for using a pre-deployed copy of the [`WitnetRequestRandomness` contract](./api-reference.md#WitnetRequestRandomness) that will enable you, or your smart contract, to eventually change the _witnessing parameters_ of your request, on-chain.